SiyuanCheng-CN/zephyr/tests/arch/arc/arc_dsp_sharing/README.txt

 Description:

-The Shared DSP Support test uses two tasks to:
+This test is only for ARC targets and uses two tasks to:

   1) Test load and store dsp registers (including arch specific registers)
-  2) For ARC processor: compute complex vector product and check for any errors
+  2) compute complex vector product and check for any errors

 This tests the ability of tasks to safely share dsp hardware resources, even when switching occurs preemptively (note that both sets of